-George Palmatier, principal, has helped many companies that make everything from soup to satellites in implementing integrated management processes and is recognized as an expert on integrated Sales & Operations Planning, Integrated Business Planning and Demand Management.
-Examples of clients George has worked with include: P&G, Caterpillar, Abbott Labs, Lockheed-Martin, Starbucks, Mars, Simmons Foods, Motorola, and Heinz Foods.
+George Palmatier, a retired Oliver Wight Principal, has helped many companies that make everything from soup to satellites in implementing integrated management processes and is recognized as an expert on integrated Sales & Operations Planning, Integrated Business Planning and Demand Management.

 George works with clients to formalize and integrate their strategic plans into an integrated business management process, Integrated Business Planning (IBP).
 He is a recognized leader in integrating business management processes ensuring alignment and synchronization of the entire enterprise in pursuit of company goals and objectives.
 He helps companies in integration of their internal processes and integration with trading partners in Integrated Supply Chain Management.